 The most spectacular and important pass between Chile and Argentina is Paso de los Libertadores, also known as the Paso del Cristo Redentor, in particular, the stretch that locals call it, rightly, Los Caracoles (Snails Pass).
 It's one of the most scenic drives in the world.
 The pass reaches an elevation of 3,200 m (10,499 ft) above the sea level.
 The Argentina side turns out to be a gentle ascent, up relaxed through rugged mountain scenery of the area until the hole in the tunnel entrance.

 The Stelvio Pass (in German Stilfser Joch) is a high mountain pass at an elevation of 2.757 m (9,045 feet) above the sea level, located in the Ortler Alps in Italy between Stilfs in South Tyrol and Bormio in the province of Sondrio.
-It's one of the top#25 highest mountain roads in Europe.
+It's one of the highest mountain roads of Europe.
 The road itself is a marvel of engineering skill; the exhilarating serpentine sections ask to be driven by experienced drivers for their own sakes.
 The road over the pass s particularly challenging to drive due to the presence of 48 hairpin bends, with the road becoming exceedingly narrow at some points, and some very steep inclines.
 Featuring hair-raising 180-degree corners, just one wrong move and you could find yourself going over the low concrete barrier and down the side of the Alps.

 Col du Chaussy is a high mountain pass, at an elevation of 1,533m above the sea level, in the D77B road, located in the Savoie department in the Rhône-Alpes region in south-eastern France.
 The Lacets de Montvernier – or Hairpins of Montvernier – are an astonishing piece of mountain road engineering.
 It climbs sharply via 17 hairpins tightly stacked one on top of another in just 3km.
 It's an improbable road clinging to the edge of the cliff.
 It's one of the most scenic drives in the world.